dougsweetser/Q/docs/doing_physics.md

 models of nature in all of science.

 I hope to bring the full power of mathematics down to the level of the events themselves.
-This may be done by representing events as the mathematical field of quaternions.
+This may be done by representing events as the mathematical division algebra of quaternions.
 All the standard tools for creating mathematical patterns - multiplication, trigonometric functions, transcendental functions, infinite series, the special functions of physics - should be available for quaternions.